BenchLab-io/BENCHLAB/README.md

 - My antivirus is giving a warning when I unzip / run the program This can happen with WIndows Defender SmartScreen or AVAST as we are a small team we are not yet a "known" source for software distribution.

+- Can I communicate with the BENCHLAB Hardware with a script?
+Yes you can check the example Python Script at : https://github.com/BenchLab-io/BENCHLAB.PythonSample

 # Changelog
 Check the release page for changes.